A good teacher can inspire hope, ignite the imagination, and instill a love of learning. –Brad Henry

 AdoraSvitak says, “Any good teacher knows how important it is to connect with students and understand our culture.”

-88% of the people say that teachers have had positive impacts on their lives.
-Their work burdens teachers and often don’t get time to interact much or speak to students.
+88% of people say that teachers have had positive impacts on their lives.
+Their work burdens teachers, and often don’t get time to interact much or speak to students.

-Moreover, you will be able to provide all the necessary support (academic as well as emotional) to the child who needs it.
+Moreover, you will be able to provide all the necessary support (academic and emotional) to the child who needs it.

 4) Work as a team

 There is no I in the team.
-A school environment is a team of professionals and experts in various fields working together for the benefit of the students.
+A school environment is a team of professionals and experts in various fields working together to benefit the students.
 To be a better teacher, you need to learn to be a team player.
 I have often come across teachers grumbling and complaining about the various kinds of politics being played in the school staff room.

 Cheap politics, gossiping, envy are all signs of a bad teacher.
 When a teacher learns to collaborate with her colleagues and work well as a team, you will find yourself improving.
-When working as a team, keep your ego aside, come out of your shells and contribute your talents for the betterment of your students.
+When working as a team, keep your ego aside, come out of your shells, and contribute your talents to your students’ betterment.

 5) Revaluate and reflect

-To be a better teacher, you need always to be ready to reflect and evaluate what you do in the class as well as in your free time.
-Usually, teachers enter the class, speak for an hour or so and then leave.
+To be a better teacher, you always need to be ready to reflect and evaluate what you do in the class and in your free time.
+Usually, teachers enter the class, speak for an hour or so, and then leave.
 This cycle goes on and on till they retire.
 Taking such a shortcut won’t help you improve.

 - Rather, ask for feedback from your students and co-teachers.